Pfizer–BioNTech COVID-19 vaccine: Consulting the Paul Ehrlich Institute

 Prior to contacting Pfizer, Şahin had contacted Klaus Cichutek at the Paul Ehrlich Institute (PEI) in Langen, which was Germany's drug regulator to ask for his assistance in arranging a meeting with a panel of experts to discuss a vaccine development strategy and to determine what needed to be done to receive authorisations to undertake a clinical trial.
 As it was taking the Wuhan developments very seriously PEI was more than willing to help and had already initiated a vaccine development programme and was providing emergency advice to other drug makers and waiving its administration fees. it was more than willing to assist BioNTech and came back two days later to say that provided a detailed briefing dossier could be delivered in time would meet with them the next week.

 Corinna Rosenbaum who was the lead project manager on the BioNTech flu project was asked to prepare what eventually was a 50-page dossier detailing how the company had the expertise and technology to create a safe vaccine.
-Crucial to the delivery of an mRNA vaccine to its cellular destination via an injection into a human muscle was the availability of a suitable wrapper made of lipid nano particles to protect it from the body's enzymes.
-The company had no experience in them they approached Acuitas Therapeutics whose proprietary wrapper technology was already being used in human trials and for which all of the necessary safety data was available.
+Crucial to the delivery of an mRNA vaccine to its cellular destination via an injection into human muscle was the availability of a suitable wrapper made of lipid nano particles to protect it from the body's enzymes.
+Having no experience with them, the company approached Acuitas Therapeutics whose proprietary wrapper technology was already being used in human trials and for which all of the necessary safety data was available.
 This would assist in gaining PEI approval.
 This small Canadian company of 25 staff was led by Tom Madden.
 An advantage of using Acuitas Therapeutics was that their ALC-0315 lipid formulation was already available at Polymun which was one of the only companies which had the expertise to immediately combine lipids with mRNA.
-Polymun was located near Vienna in Austria, an eight-hour drive from BioNTech's headquarters, which would be make it easier for material had to transported between the two companies.
+Polymun was located near Vienna in Austria, an eight-hour drive from BioNTech's headquarters, which would make it easier for material to be transported between the two companies.
 On Monday 3 February Acuitas Therapeutics agreed to assist.
-With Acuitas Therapeutics on board the briefing dossier was able to be completed and was sent to PEI late on Tuesday, 4 February, six days after work had commenced on compiling it.
+With Acuitas Therapeutics on board, the briefing dossier was able to be completed and sent to PEI late on Tuesday, 4 February, six days after work had commenced on compiling it.